BaisycCoin/bsycInstall/scripts/readme.md

 Steps generate your own private key.
 1. Download and install BaisycCoin 1.0.0 for Windows -   Download Link  - https://github.com/BaisycCoin/BaisycCoin/releases/
-2. Open the BSYC Wallet
+2. Open the BaisycCoin Wallet
 3. Go to **Tools -> Click "Debug Console"**
 4. Type the following command: **masternode genkey**
 5. You now have your generated **Private Key**  (MasternodePrivKey)